jackbdu/Intro-ML-Arts-IMA-Summer24/05-training-a-neural-network/README.md

 -   Learn steps to construct a vanilla neural network and train a classification model with ml5.js.
 -   Understand Neural Network architecture.
-    -   What is a Perceptron?
+    -   What is a perceptron?
     -   What is a multi-layered perceptron?
-    -   Activation Functions
+    -   What are activation functions?
 -   Understand the terminology of the training process.
     -   Training
     -   Learning rate